Research output per year

 Australia

-Sarah Collins has published widely on the relationship between music and literary aesthetics and broader intellectual and political currents in the late-nineteenth and early-twentieth centuries.
-She is the author of Lateness and Modernism: Untimely Ideas about Music, Literature and Politics in Interwar Britain (Cambridge UP, 2019), and The Aesthetic Life of Cyril Scott (Boydell, 2013); editor of Music and Victorian Liberalism: Composing the Liberal Subject (Cambridge UP, 2019); and co-editor with Paul Watt and Michael Allis of The Oxford Handbook of Music and Intellectual Culture in the Nineteenth Century (Oxford UP, 2020).
-Her research has appeared in the Journal of the Royal Musical Association, Twentieth-Century Music, Music & Letters, Musical Quarterly, Cambridge Opera Journal, and elsewhere.
-Sarah lectures in musicology at the University of Western Australia.
-She has held visiting fellowships at Harvard University, the University of Oxford and Durham University, and has received competitive research funding from a range of sources including the British Academy, the Australian Research Council, and the European Commission.
+Sarah is also the author of Lateness and Modernism: Untimely Ideas about Music, Literature and Politics in Interwar Britain (Cambridge UP, 2019), and The Aesthetic Life of Cyril Scott (Boydell, 2013); editor of Music and Victorian Liberalism: Composing the Liberal Subject (Cambridge UP, 2019); and co-editor, with Paul Watt and Michael Allis, of The Oxford Handbook of Music and Intellectual Culture in the Nineteenth Century (Oxford UP, 2020).
+Her research has appeared in the Journal of the Royal Musical Association, Twentieth-Century Music, Music & Letters, Musical Quarterly, Cambridge Opera Journal, Angelaki: Journal of the Theoretical Humanities, Modern Intellectual History, and elsewhere.

-She is the current national President of the Musicological Society of Australia, and has previously served as the state President of the Victorian and Western Australian chapters of the MSA, and as secretary and treasurer respectively of the Queensland chapter.
-Sarah is also the inaugural host of the MSA podcast series.
+Sarah is co-editor of Music & Letters (Oxford UP), and has previously been reviews editor for the Journal of the Royal Musical Association and the RMA Research Chronicle.
+She is a past-President of the Musicological Society of Australia, and has previously served as the state President of the Victorian and Western Australian chapters of the MSA, and as secretary and treasurer respectively of the Queensland chapter.
+Sarah is also the inaugural host of the MSA podcast series, "Researching Music".

-Chair of Musicology, UWA Conservatorium of Music
+Chair of Discipline (Musicology), UWA Conservatorium of Music

 Co-editor, Music & Letters (Oxford University Press)